House Democrats who tangled with leader not backing down

 “We’re going to impeach the MF-er,” she said.
 “Don’t worry.”

+Adding to the Democratic discord was a tweet Friday from the House Democratic Caucus criticizing Ocasio-Cortez’s chief of staff, Saikat Chakrabarti, after he tweeted criticism of Rep. Sharice Davids, a Kansas Democrat and Native American.
+“Who is this guy and why is he explicitly singling out a Native American woman of color?” the House Democrats’ tweet read in part.

-Illustrating the divide between Pelosi’s supporters and those of the Democratic House freshmen, a group of progressive organizations issued a statement saying they were concerned that senior Democratic Party leaders and their aides “have been escalating attacks on new leaders in the party who have been rightfully advocating a stronger approach to holding the Trump administration accountable to human rights abuses being committed on the border and against immigrants.”
+A group of progressive organizations issued a statement Saturday saying they were concerned that senior Democratic Party leaders and their aides “have been escalating attacks on new leaders in the party who have been rightfully advocating a stronger approach to holding the Trump administration accountable to human rights abuses being committed on the border and against immigrants.”

 “With ICE raids occurring this weekend, deaths of children at the border camps, and a continued blank check for the administration’s racist deportation machine, we will be focusing on the real crisis at hand and we urge Democratic leadership to do so as well,” the statement said.
 “Democratic leaders must fight to close the camps and hold ICE and CBP accountable.”